-Create art at home with the Royal West of England Academy
+Enjoy art with the Royal West of England Academy

 The gallery has also launched the Light and Inspiration Appeal to raise £425,000 to transform the building.
 It includes urgent repairs to save the RWA’s Grade II* listed galleries from catastrophic failure.
 Find out more here.

 During the first lockdown, Bristol’s annual silent, classic and visual comedy festival released videos from previous events on YouTube, many of which are still available to watch.
 The initiative is all the more poignant given the sad death from coronavirus of actor and festival patron Tim Brooke-Taylor.

 Once you’ve watched one of the videos, please donate to the festival.

 The 2021 festival took place online on 1-7 March with a brilliant line-up of screenings and discussions featuring comedians including Henning Wehn, Graeme Garden and Rob Brydon.
 You can still buy tickets to watch event recordings here.

 The arts centre has recordings of previous events including an audio visual performance by Laura Phillips and Joseph Kelly and painter Denzil Forrester in conversation with artist, historian and curator Eddie Chambers.

 You can also download an art activity pack by artist and educator Laura Phillimore.

 Get your independent movie fix from Watershed